-- It furnishes the cost and value information for making management decision regarding acquiring, allocating, developing and maintaining the HR.
+- It furnishes the cost and value information for making management decision regarding acquiring, allocating, developing, and maintaining HR.

 Objectives of Human Resource Accounting

-Some of the objectives that HR accounting should fulfil include:
+Some of the objectives of human resource accounting should fulfil include:

 Produce information of cost and value of Human Resource